MystenLabs/sui/docs/README.md

 pnpm start
 ```

+> If you're running the site locally and getting an error saying that you don't have `open-rpc` specs, run `pnpm build` first.
+It will prepare the files and fix the issue.

 The deploy watches for updates to files in the `content` folder (and site source files), updating the UI to match any saves you make.

 You can also build the site locally using `pnpm build`.
 This builds the static site and places the files in `site\build`.
 The build fails on errors like bad internal links, displaying the cause of the error to the console.